chemistrygroup/helm-charts/charts/service/README.md

 # Service

 This is a template Helm Chart for deploying services into our cluster.
 This template contains all the required resources to successfully deploy a service into our kuberentes cluster.
+This chart dependends of the [Istio Policies](https://github.com/chemistrygroup/helm-charts/charts/istio-policies) chart to generate istio manifests to traffic management settings:

 ## Dependencies